-Other well recognised HRT side effects include: Leg cramps, boating, PMS effects and mood changes.
+Other well recognised HRT side effects include: Leg cramps, boating, PMS-type effects and mood changes.
 These all can be just monitored if not too severe and often settle over time.
-If you are experiencing dramatic side effects, you can always just stop the HRT and contact the doctor or nurse to discuss your options.
+If you are experiencing dramatic side effects, you can always just stop the HRT and contact your doctor or nurse to discuss your options.

 Period disruption - It is very common to get irregular, even heavy bleeding when you first try HRT.
 This is usually caused by an imbalance between the type and dose of estrogen vs the type and dose of progestagen in your blend.
-It usually finds its own balance eventually but if the bleeding is very heavy or too disruptive we may need to change the products you are using.
+It usually finds its own balance eventually and stops, but if the bleeding is very heavy or too disruptive we may need to change the products you are using.
+This will be discussed with you should the need arise.